LakkieRicardo/Frontend-Projects/mc-server-manager/README.md

 ![Minecraft crafting block](https://uploads.lakkie.net/minecraft.png)

 ## About
 This is a website to demonstrate what an online Minecraft server manager would look like.
-Currently, it includes a login page and a dashboard page.
-In the future there will be a plugins page, as well.
+Currently, it includes a login page, dashboard page, and plugins page.

 ## Planned features
 - [x] Server start/stop